From struggles and sequins to love and life.

 Over the last 40 years, the LGBTI community has achieved a great deal.
 However, most would agree there is still much to be done.

-Please join us for this special event, in partnership with Lander & Rogers Lawyers, as we reflect on the past 40 years of legal history in the context of the Sydney LGBTI community and immerse ourselves in our Rainbow Reflections.
+Please join us for this special event, in partnership with Lander & Rogers Lawyers, as we reflect on our past 40 years history in the context of the Sydney LGBTI community, and immerse ourselves in our Rainbow Reflections.

-We will bring together the past, present and future community members and discuss the major hurdles we’ve overcome and then consider the future, to see how far we must go for equality in the workplace and more broadly, the wider community.
+Join panellists from such fields as business, media, the law, policing, politics, 78-er’s, and religion as we discuss the major hurdles we’ve overcome, and then consider the future, to see how far we must go for equality in the broader community.

-Boomalli Aboriginal Artist Co-operative Presents: "Luscious All Sorts" for our Mardi Gras Exhibition.
+Boomalli Aboriginal Artist Co-operative Presents: "Luscious All Sorts - LOVE WON" for our Mardi Gras Exhibition.

 Showcasing works from Aboriginal and Torres Strait Islander LGBTQI Artists from across Australia.